airquality-trondheim/frontend/readme.md

 ## The application

-The application consists of four main screens: _Home_, _Map_, _Profile_, and _Competition_, and eightsubscreens: _Weather_, _Air Quality_, _Settings_, _About_, _FAQ_, _Privacy Policy_, _Leaderboard_, and _Achievements_.
+The application consists of four main screens: _Home_, _Map_, _Profile_, and _Competition_, and eight subscreens: _Weather_, _Air Quality_, _Settings_, _About_, _FAQ_, _Privacy Policy_, _Leaderboard_, and _Achievements_.
 The hierarchy of these screens and subscreens are shown in Figure 1, and the content of each of them will be explained in this section.

 | ![The screens of the app](./assets/images/Screens.png)                                                                                                                                                                                                                                                                                                                     |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | _Figure 1: The hierarchy of the screens and subscreens of the app.
 The screens closest to the vertical line are the main screens and in order to reach any other screen one has to navigate through one of these.
 E.g., if a user wants to navigate to the FAQ screen, the user has navigate from the profile screen, to the settings screen, and then to the FAQ screen._ |

-**Common for all screens:** All the pages of the app contains a header with the name of the pageand a tabbar for navigation on the bottom.
+**Common for all screens:** All the pages of the app contains a header with the name of the page and a tabbar for navigation on the bottom.

 **Common for all subscreens:** All subscreens include a back-button in the upper left corner of theirheader.